Bowls for Ukraine

-Last year he sent a letter to a young girl in Yemen - Razan* - who was injured by the conflict, via Save the Children, after seeing her story in one of the charity's campaigns.
-They have since struck up an extraordinary pen-pal friendship, sharing letter with their thoughts and hobbies, favourite animals and family trips.
+Inspired by one of our campaigns, last year he sent a letter to Razan* - a girl injured in the conflict.
+They have since struck up an extraordinary pen-pal friendship, sharing letters with their thoughts and hobbies, favourite animals and family trips.

 Want more of this feeling?

 Your browser or network settings do not allow features used by this page.
 Please try a different browser or network.